keimlink/django-workshop/docs/staticfiles.rst

 #.
 Extract the ZIP archive
 #.
 Copy the file :file:`index.html` into the directory
    :file:`cookbook/templates` and rename it to :file:`base.html`
 #.
-Copy the file :file:`404.html` into the same directory
-#.
 Copy the directories :file:`css`, :file:`img` and :file:`js`
    into the directory :file:`cookbook/static`